Ahmed-Alsefari/Event-Management-System-EMS-/README.md

 ### Use Ngrok to run it online

+setup Ngrok and

+open Ngrok command line

-setup Ngrok and run it in same port the `application.properties` server.port
+run it in same port the `application.properties` server.port

+ngrok http `server.port`